 More information about Mali is available on the Mali page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S.-Mali relations have been strong for decades and have been based on shared goals of strengthening democracy and reducing poverty through economic growth.
-The country’s democratic government had been in place for two decades and had significantly reduced poverty and improved the quality of life for many Malians.
+Except for during the 2012 crisis, the country’s democratic government has significantly reduced poverty and improved the quality of life for many Malians.
 However, Mali remained near the bottom of the Human Development Index, notably in health and education.
-It also faced security challenges in the north.
+Mali continues to face security challenges.

 U.S. Assistance to Mali